Peterson Legal helps correct issues with Identity Theft and Fraud

 We use the FCRA and FDCPA to get information, hold companies accountable, and seek compensation on your behalf.
 In addition to the financial or technical aspects, we also know that identity theft is personal.
 We are committed to helping you to rebuild the trust and peace of mind that you deserve to feel as you navigate your relationships with financial companies.

-Call or email today to work with us to formulate a plan on your behalf.
+Call us today at 612-367-6568 or contact us online today to work with us to formulate a plan on your behalf.
 Together, we will ensure that you are treated fairly and that you are protected from the fallout of identity theft.